korlaxxalrok/pubg-player-compare/README.md

 ### A simple script to compare some basic stats of players being tracked on pubgtracker.com.
 Mostly an experiment to get to know `jq` a little bit better.

 #### Goal:
-- Select two users with stats here https://pubgtracker.com
+- Select two users with stats on https://pubgtracker.com
 - Make an API call to get their stats
 - Compare and display the selected stats